 What are the risk factors for teen suicide?

-A teen might feel suicidal due to certain life circumstances such as:
+A teen may be at risk of suicide due to certain life circumstances such as:

 - Having a psychiatric disorder, such as depression, an anxiety disorder, bipolar disorder or oppositional defiant disorder